 - At first, they seem to protect.

-- They tend to increase the risk of accidents.
+- However, they increase the risk of accidents and injury.